(CNN)Here's what you need to know about the Empire State Building.

 There are observatories on both the 86th and 102nd floors.
-They attract around four million people annually.
+They attract around four million visitors annually.

 Visitors can see 80 miles into New York, New Jersey, Connecticut, Pennsylvania and Massachusetts on a clear day.

-The tower lights are turned off on foggy nights during the spring and autumn bird migration seasons, so the lights shining through the fog will not confuse birds and cause them to fly into the building.
+The tower lights are turned off on foggy nights during the spring and autumn bird migration seasons, so the lights will not confuse birds and cause them to fly into the building.

 Over thirty people have jumped to their deaths from the Empire State Building.